Understanding suicide prevention

 What is Suicide Prevention?

-Suicide prevention is focused on reducing risk factors for suicide and enhancing protective factors that prevention suicide and suicidal behaviour.
+Suicide prevention is focused on reducing risk factors for suicide and enhancing protective factors.
 It requires coordinated and combined action from all levels of government, health care systems, frontline health and community workers, workplaces, schools and other educational settings, community groups, and the media, as well as individuals, families and communities.

 A successful coordinated response to suicide should prioritise cost-effective and evidence-based approaches that focus on intervening as early as possible with those experiencing suicidal thoughts and behaviours.
 But it should also look outside the health and other service systems, and think broadly about tackling the factors that may increase or decrease risk in individuals and communities.